Maniac-i/ReadMe-Generator/ReadMe.md

  - [Questions](Questions)

 ---
-## Description
-- This project takes in the users information and automates a ReadMe with it.

----
 ## Installation
-- no need to install.
+To install this project, clone the repository.
+Use the command line to navigate into the repository.
+Once in the repository run 'node index.js'.

 ---
 ## Usage
-- idk
+Use the commandline command 'node index.js' inside the cloned repositoy.

 ---
 ## License
-- This application is covered under the Permissive license.
+This application is covered under the MIT license.

 ---
 ## Contributing
-- anyone can contribute if they want.
+You can do whaterver you want.

 ---
 ## Tests
-- test, what is this.
+Test it with whatever inputs you want.

 ---
 ## Questions